Lagrange spectrum of a circle over the Eisensteinian field: Romik's dynamical system and Berggren trees of Eisenstein triples

 when $0\le \theta(P'') \le \pi/3$.
 Combining this with \eqref{C2} and \eqref{C4}, we obtain

 Then we conclude from \eqref{C1} and \eqref{C5} that

 which gives (c) of the proposition.
 The second inequality of (c) is proven by the same method.

 The cases (d) and (e) immediately follow from (b) and (a) by symmetry.
-This completes the proof of the proposition. \end{proof} \begin{proof}[Proof of Theorem~\ref{ThmBestApproximants}] As before, we write
+This completes the proof of the proposition. \end{proof} \begin{proof}[Proof of Theorem~\ref{ThmBestApproximants}] As before, we write $P = [d_1, \dots, d_k, \dots]_{\XXX}$.
 If $Z$ is one of the boundary points of the cylinder sets $\{C(d_1,\dots, d_k)\}_{k=1}^{\infty}$ containing $P$, then the conclusion of Theorem~\ref{ThmBestApproximants} is obviously true and there is nothing to prove.
 So we will assume that $Z$ is not equal to any boundary point of $C(d_1, \dots, d_k)$ for every $k\ge1$.

 Fix $k$ to be the largest integer such that $Z$ is in $C(d_1,\dots, d_k)$ but not in $C(d_1,\dots, d_k,d_{k+1}).$ Then the Romik digit expansion of $Z$ is given by